-The Department of Mathematical Sciences maintains a vigorous research life.
+The department maintains a vigorous research life.
 Faculty research has achieved national and international recognition, with several faculty members supported by the National Science Foundation and other funding agencies.

 Faculty research interests include: